VictorBramy/FacebookApplication/README.md

 # FacebookApplication

-Create Facebook application using 6 design patterns
+Create Facebook application using 6 design patterns, Multithreads and data-binding

 2 Facebook features
 1. Finding the 5 Best Friends by Comments and Likes on Photo Album Events Events, Different Calculation for Each of the Details.